stanfordnlp/CoreNLP/_pages/memory-time.md

 ### ner

 The rule-based SUTime and tokensregex NER is actually considerably slower than the statistical CRF NER.
-If you don’t need it, you can turn it off with `-ner.useSUTime false -ner.applyNumericClassifiers false`.
+If you don’t need the rule-based NER, you can turn it off with `-ner.useSUTime false -ner.applyNumericClassifiers false`.

 ### parse